 What is Unexpected Weight Gain?

-Similarly, weight gain can also be a symptom of several disorders that affect any of several body systems, including the endocrine, cardiac, urinary, neurological, and respiratory systems.
-In particular, sudden and rapid weight gain can be a sign of dangerous levels of fluid retention in the body because of heart or kidney disease
+Similarly, weight gain can also be a symptom of several disorders that affect several body systems, including the endocrine, cardiac, urinary, neurological, and respiratory systems.
+In particular, sudden and rapid weight gain can indicate dangerous fluid retention levels in the body because of heart or kidney disease.

-Because most weight gain is a symptom of caloric intake over caloric need, you must get in the habit of paying attention to proper nutrition, learning portion control and developing a consistent but varied diet.
+Because most weight gain is a symptom of caloric intake over caloric need, you must focus on proper nutrition, learning portion control and developing a consistent but varied diet.

 Pregnancy

-One of the most common causes of unintentional weight gain during pregnancy.
-But many women eat more intentionally to support the growth of the baby.
-During pregnancy, most women gain weight as the baby grows.
+One of the most common causes of rapid weight gain in females is pregnancy.
+However, many women eat more to support the baby's growth and gain weight as the baby grows.
 This additional weight consists of the baby, the placenta, the amniotic fluid, the increased blood flow, and the enlarged uterus.

 Medicine

 Certain medications can make people gain weight quickly.
-Medicines that can make people gain weight quickly include some medicines that treat:
+Medicines that can make people gain weight quickly include some drugs that treat:

 Insomnia

-Changes in sleeping patterns may affect eating habits and mood, leading people to overeat.
+Changes in sleeping patterns may affect eating habits and mood, leading people to overeat and put on weight.
 Sleep-deprived people consume more carbohydrates than necessary to meet their energy needs, leading to weight gain.

-People with polycystic ovary syndrome (PCOS) may find that they easily gain weight around the waist.
+People with Polycystic Ovary Syndrome (PCOS) quickly gain weight around the waist.
 PCOS causes the ovaries to produce abnormally high levels of male sex hormones.

 Other signs of PCOS include: